How to Plan a Month of Content in 30 Minutes

 You see, content planning shouldn’t be complicated.
 In fact, the more difficult it is, the less likely you’ll stick with it.

-So, this post is for the business owner who’s already juggling sales, client work, invoices, and somehow still trying to keep their Instagram from going dark.
+This post is for the business owner already juggling sales, client work, invoices, and somehow still trying to keep their Instagram from going dark.

 You don’t need another expensive tool or a 12-tab spreadsheet.
 You need a simple system that gets you in and out quickly, along with a clear plan.